Novaliches Cathedral: History

-For several years, the construction of the new church was the biggest challenge and most ambitious project of Msgr.
-Fidelis and the parishioners.
-There were many fund-raising affairs, social activities and solicitations that took place just to generate funds to continue the construction of the new church.
-These included “Gabi ng Harana”, “Dinner Dance”, “Raffles”, “Bingo Social”, and “Alay Envelop”.
-The biggest source of funds was the “Miss Good Shepherd Parish” and “Santa Elena Contests”.
-The new church was blessed, consecrated and dedicated to Jesus the Good Shepherd by Cardinal Sin, Archbishop of Manila on August 19, 1984.
-Also on that day, three distinguished parishioners, Inocencio F. Fallaria, Ismael D. Quiambao and Rene R. Isidoro, were awarded the title of “Papal Knights of the Pontifical Order of St. Sylvester” by the Papal Nuncio Archbishop Bruno Torpigliani.
+For several years, many fund-raising affairs, social activities and solicitations took place to generate funds to continue the construction of the new church.
+These included "Gabi ng Harana", "Dinner Dance", "Raffles", "Bingo Social", and "Alay Envelop".
+The biggest source of funds was the "Miss Good Shepherd Parish" and "Santa Elena Contests".
+The new church was blessed, consecrated and dedicated to Jesus the Good Shepherd by Cardinal Jaime Sin, Archbishop of Manila on August 19, 1984.